25prabhu10/notes/docs/Languages/Markdown/Markdown_Reference.md

 - [x] completed
 ```

-You can change the complete/incomplete state by clicking on the checkbox before the item.
+You can change the complete/incomplete state by clicking on the checkbox before the item

 ### (Fenced) Code Blocks

 Typora only supports fences in GitHub Flavoured Markdown.
-Original code blocks in markdown are not supported.
+Original code blocks in markdown are not supported

 Using fences is easy: Input \`\`\` and press `return`.
 Add an optional language identifier after \`\`\` and we'll run it through syntax highlighting: